 There was also a collection of arts and crafts, including traditional weapons, jewellery, utensils, clothing and musical instruments.

-Our last stop for the day was the Holy Trinity Cathedral, built to commemorate Ethiopia’s liberation from Italian occupation.
+Our final cultural stop was the Holy Trinity Cathedral, built to celebrate the country’s liberation from Italian occupation.

 Back at the hotel, we relaxed for a while in our room and then went down to go to the airport.